jefferyq2/turbulencepp/docs/api.md

   - set `Bandwidth` (string; required).
 Must be suffixed with one of `kbps`, `mbps` or `gbps`.
   - bandwidth limiting must be used without any other effects.

+In addition it is possible to apply a destination filter:
+  - set `Targets` (array, optional).
+Must include either `DstHost` or `DstPort`

 Example:

 ```json